How Much Does the WNBA Make Per Year?

 A big reason for the increase in popularity is the arrival of Indiana Fever guard Caitlin Clark, whose WNBA odds of winning an MVP award will be short for many years to come.

-Clark also helped the WNBA make history in just her third game as a professional, as the Fever’s matchup against the New York Liberty at Barclays Center generated more than $2 million in ticket revenue for the first time in league history.
+Clark helped the WNBA make history in just her third game as a professional, as the Fever’s matchup against the New York Liberty at Barclays Center generated more than $2 million in ticket revenue for the first time in league history.

 The WNBA also generated $75 million in 2022 from an investor group that included Nike, Condoleezza Rice, Laurene Powell Jobs, and Michael Dell.

-Read More @S_Kumar2
+About the Author Read More @S_Kumar2

 Sameer Kumar is an NBA writer for BetMGM who specializes in providing analysis on player performance and telling stories beyond the numbers.
 He graduated from SUNY Oswego with a B.A. in Broadcasting & Mass Communication.